'Apathy is deadly': Gun violence takes center stage at 2024 Texas Democratic Convention

 "My message to Texans when it comes to passing gun laws, being from Florida where we were able to, is don't lose hope," Hogg said.

-This article originally appeared on El Paso Times: El Pasoans, Texans urged to fight for stricter gun control laws
+This article originally appeared on El Paso Times: Gun control activists urge Texas Democrats to fight for stricter laws